 - 1. Create "Hello World" application.
 That will display "Hello World" in the middle of the screen in the red color with white background. - 2.
 To understand Activity, Intent - a) Create sample application with login module.
 (Check username and password) - b) On successful login, go to next screen.
 And on failing login, alert user using Toast. - c) Also pass username to next screen. - 3.
 Create login application where you will have to validate Email-ID (Username).
 Till the username and password is not validated, login button should remain disabled. - 4.
 Create and Login application as above.
 On successful login, open browser with any URL. - 5.
 Create an application that will pass some number to the next screen, and on the next screen that number of items should be display in the list. - 6.
 Create an application that will play a media file from the memory card. - 7.
-Create an application to make Insert, update, Delete and retrieve operation on the database. - 8.
-Create an application to read file from the SD card and display that file content to the screen. - 9.
-Create an application to draw line on the screen as user drag his finger. - 10.
-Create an application to send message between two emulators. - 11.
-Create an application to take picture using native application. - 12.
-Create an application to pick up any image from the native application gallery and display it on the screen.
+Create an application to make Insert, update, Delete and retrieve operation on the database. - 8. (a) Create an application to read file from the SD card and display that file content to the screen. - (b) Create an application to draw a line on the screen as user drag his finger. - 9.
+Create an application to send message between two emulators. - 10.
+Create an application to take picture using native application.

-Department offering the course Computer Application
+School Offering the Course SOC

 Course Code CAF252

 Course Title Advance Web Applications

-Credits (L: T:P:C) 2:0:2:3
+Credits (L: T:P:C) 2:0:1:3

 Contact Hours (L: T:P) 2:0:2

-Prerequisites (if any)
+Prerequisites (if any) None

 Course Basket Discipline Elective